Guides

 1. Using Google Search Console

-As mentioned, you’ll need to connect your Google Search Console (GSC) account with the site hosting your backlinks to use this method.
-If you don’t have access to it, check method #2.
+As mentioned, you’ll need to connect Google Search Console (GSC) with the site hosting your backlinks for this method.
+If you can't do this, check method #2.

 Now, if you meet the prerequisites, let’s see how you can get your backlinks indexed.

-Start by entering the URL hosting the links you want to index into the inspection bar at the top:
+Start by entering the URL hosting the links you want to index in the inspection bar at the top:

 The URL inspection tab in Google Search Console